 Three months later I said my final goodbye to my Dad in Dallas.
 Words can’t describe losing a parent.
 Either you’ve gone through it or you haven’t.
 One late night I got the call from my sister.
 As I lay on the couch where I had been sleeping, I spoke out loud, hoping he could hear.
 I don’t remember what I said.
 I just remember putting on a Townes Van Zandt record.
 As the last song on the album played, “None But the Rain”, an idea for a song came to me.
 My dad helped me write my farewell song to him that night.
 In the clarity of that night, and the perspective that followed, I came to a new understanding about my father and of myself.
 Despite his flaws, he had made countless sacrifices in trying to do the right thing.
 He had tried his best, and in doing so, brought some light into every life he had touched.

 The months passed, and as it came close to a year since my dad’s passing I had the idea for a European pilgrimage, one that started off in my mind as a grand tour twenty years in the making.
 When I first started writing songs as a young man, I figured I would soon be a seasoned traveler.
 Alas, here I was one year away from forty still holding out for my big break, having always held down a steady day job, with a roof over my head, hardly ever having traveled.
 I wasn’t getting any younger, and it was now or never.
 I put in my notice at work and bought a plane ticket.
 Two weeks later I kissed my future wife, but I digress.
-After plotting out a tour that would have kept me confined to a strict path and schedule, I decided that was just not what I wanted after all.
+After plotting out a tour that would have kept me confined to a strict path and schedule, I realized that was not what I actually wanted after all.
 For once in my life, I was going to have no schedule, and no plan.
 So with very little money, with just a backpack and guitar, what ended up happening was, I walked.
 Day in and day out, city after city, country after country, I walked, while occasionally glancing at the inside of my left forearm at the words, “wind do transport me from this place where was made the fear”

 After traveling down as many different paths as years lived, I had finally found the path leading to my own true joy, my own true self, and my own true voice.
 “Tonight the Peaceful Sky” is a collection of songs that are a reflection of my journey surrounding these events.